Overview

 - Cache user data.
 Avoid calling

-- Batch where possible.
+/users/@merepeatedly.
+Fetch it once and reuse the result for the duration of your session. - Batch where possible.
 Reduce the total number of API calls by combining logic on your end instead of making multiple requests for related data.

 - Monitor your usage.
 If you consistently hit rate limits, consider whether your integration can be optimized to make fewer requests.